KarelZe/thesis/references/obsidian/❓Questions.md

 - Are summary statistics in Panel A.2 and B.2.
 Customer orders only or all account types?
 - What happens to the trade volumes of professional customers? (filtered out?)
 Or treated as ordinary customers?
 - Ask about the scope of related work.
 Currently, trade classification in option markets (i) and trade classification with machine learning (ii).
-- Be aware of averages from averages.
-Symmetric trees.
-Why something is no problem. feature importance with tree. group features.
-- linebreak 4
-- plural transfromers

 ## Closed
 - Ask about self-plagiarism e.g., in chapter decision tree, as formulation and sources are similar to previous seminar. -> It's ok, as long as entire chapter isn't the same.